Class H Felony in Wisconsin

 What Happens to Repeat Offenders if They’re Charged with a Class H Felony?

 Having prior convictions will increase the severity of future charges.
-Repeat offenders may face prison sentences up to two years longer for prior misdemeanor convictions, and up to six years longer with prior felony convictions.
+Repeat offenders may face prison sentences up to two years longer for prior misdemeanor convictions, and up to six years longer with previous felony convictions.

 Can You Immediately Appeal a Class H Felony?

 Yes, but you only have 20 days to do so.
 After your sentence, you have 20 days to file a “notice of intent to seek post-conviction relief.”
 Depending on the type of appeal you file, one of two things could happen next.
-If we bring new evidence to the case, we could go back to trial court.
+If we bring new evidence to the case, we could go back to the trial court.
 If we feel your constitutional rights have been violated, we could go straight to the Court of Appeals.

 Can a Class H Felony Be Reduced to a Different Class?